Home » Type » Granola + Roasted Nuts » Peanut Butter & Banana Granola Snack Clusters

 Best Tips For Making Chunky Cluster Granola

-• Bake granola at a low temperature.
-To prevent burning 275 degrees F. is the optimal temperature, but it also really gets that nice golden flavor and texture.
+• Bake granola at a low temperature to prevent burning.
+275 degrees F. is the optimal temperature, but it also really gets that nice golden flavor and texture.

 • Do not stir granola when it’s just fresh from the oven.
 Freshly baked granola will naturally harden and clump together as it cools so give it time to clump together before stirring.